covalenthq/covalent-docs/docs/content/learn/guides/node-js-guide.md

 }
 ```

-Now that our App is up and running, the next step will be to add the Covalent API url path and that will give the app the capability to interact with all endpoints.
+Now that our App is up and running, the next step will be to add the Covalent API url path and that will give the app the capability to interact with all Covalent endpoints.

 We will update the `index.js` file as shown below